Gamify-IT/docs/dev-manuals/services/overworld/set-up-minimap.md

 ## Overview

-The minimap help the player to orientate in areas and highlights important objects or places such as NPCs, dungeon entry points as well as pathways to other worlds.
-That simplifies the gameplay and therefor improves the experience of the player.
+The minimap helps the player to orientate in areas, and highlights important things such as NPCs, dungeon entry points, or connections between worlds.

 ## How to set up the minimap